US/DS Light Blinking: Causes and Fixes

 Step-By-Step Guide to Fixing Blinking US/DS Lights

-Before calling your ISP or replacing equipment, there are basic troubleshooting steps you can take to try and resolve a blinking US/DS light yourself:
+Before calling your ISP or replacing equipment, try these steps to resolve a blinking US/DS light yourself:

 • Step 1: Check for Outages